elipugh/tacred-scibert-relext/README.md

 python eval.py saved_models/00 --dataset test
 ```

 This will use the `best_model.pt` by default.
 Use `--model checkpoint_epoch_10.pt` to specify a model checkpoint file.
 Add `--out saved_models/out/test1.pkl` to write model probability output to files (for ensemble, etc.).

+You will need `bert-as-service` running for the test phase as well.

 ## Ensemble